Marvel Noir: Spider-Man Noir: Eyes Without a Face

 Eyes Without a Face is a direct sequel to Spider-Man Noir and take place roughly eight months after the events in that series.
 Franklin D. Roosevelt has been elected president and the U.S. economy is improving after the Great Depression.
 This along with the fact that Norman Osborn is no longer in the picture has Peter Parker feeling optimistic about the future of his city.

 Spider-Man Noir: Twilight in Babylon

-Twilight in Babylon takes place a month after Peter Parker teamed up with Miles Morales during the Spider-Verse event.
+Twilight in Babylon takes place a month after Peter Parker teamed up with Miles Morales during the "Spider-Verse" storyline.

 Weapon X Noir

 Weapon X Noir follows the exploits of Kurt Wagner in his circus days, prior to his meeting up with Charles Xavier.

 Kurt and Jimaine Szardos, also known as the Demon and the Red Rose, respectively, are engaged and working for a traveling circus.
 One of their stops takes place in Transia.
 In attendance of the show is Prince Wyn'Garde, who along with his cousin, plans to steal Jimaine from Kurt.
 Before the show commences, Wyn'Garde steps forward and speaks through a megaphone to the audience, as part of his attempt to woo Jimaine.
 After he is done speaking, a chair contraption is revealed from under a blanket and the prince is invited to sit in it by both Kurt and Jimaine but he refuses, so Kurt straps himself in instead.
 While Kurt is lifted up into the air, a gun is fired and Wyn'Garde is shot and murdered.

 Kurt is locked away in a black tower to be interrogated and as punishment for the prince's murder.
 Wyn'Garde's cousin is leading the assault on Kurt until one of the king's men, Fenris shows up to help with the interrogation.